Josh-BE/Project-Hephaestus-PM/docs/product_strategy/PRODUCT_VISION.md

 - **Knowledge Gaps are Systematically Addressed:** Learners rapidly identify and fill deficiencies in their understanding, driven by AI that pinpoints precise areas for improvement.

-- **Innovation is Accelerated:** A global populace, equipped with profound theoretical understanding and practical application skills, becomes a collective engine for creating meaningful improvements for themselves, their communities, and the world.
+- **Innovation is Accelerated:** A global populace, equipped with profound theoretical understanding and practical application skills, becomes a collective of intelligence for creating meaningful improvements for themselves, their communities, and the world.

 - **Societal Advancement:** The democratization of mastery leads to a more skilled, adaptable, and intellectually empowered global citizenry, capable of tackling humanity's most pressing challenges.